anaeggerdemier/natural-cafe-shop/README.md

 ## Description

-This project is a landing page, designed to showcase the brand's offerings as a project in college.
-The application features a modern, responsive layout that highlights the unique qualities of the coffee shop, including its premium products, ethical sourcing, and dedication to customer service.
+This project is a landing page created to showcase the brand's offerings as part of a college project.
+The application features a modern and responsive layout that highlights the unique characteristics of the coffee shop, including its premium products, ethical sourcing practices, and a strong commitment to exceptional customer service.

 ## Tech Stack